Which is the BEST smartphone for students? [2025 Edition]

 Now, let’s say you did extremely well in your exams and your parents are ready to reward you with a flagship.
 But without going overboard with the spending.
 Then the following flagship phones are available under NPR 100,000 right now.
 These smartphones are the absolute best for students, and everyone for that matter, to get that top-of-the-line experience without having to reach deep into your pockets.

 Need I even explain why is it here?
 It’s an iPhone.
-Though it’s nearly three years old at this point, and Apple will be launching the iPhone 16 series soon enough.
-However, this phone is still going strong, fares pretty well, and is set to receive updates until 2027.
+Though it’s nearly 2 and a half years old at this point.
+However, this phone is still going strong, fares pretty well, and is set to receive updates until 2028.

 • Display: 6.1-inches Super Retina XDR (AMOLED) panel, FHD+ (1,170 x 2,532), 60Hz refresh rate, Ceramic Shield

-• Chipset: Apple A15 Bionic (5nm mobile platform)
+• Chipset: Apple A16 Bionic (4nm mobile platform)

 • Configurations: 4GB + 128GB